Get better lead generation results with trigger events

 Her VP of Sales requested a meeting.
 It turned out that he wanted to know, “what she was doing?”
 Bottom line: he was seeing more sales activity and hearing good things from his sales team.

-He shared their revenue forcast.
-Later she took that information and plotted out her lead generation results against his sales forcast.
-She compared leads with trigger events against those leads with out trigger events.
-Companies with trigger events appeared 400% more likely to buy than companies with out trigger events.
+He shared their revenue forecast.
+Later she took that information and plotted out her lead generation results against his sales forecast.
+She compared leads to trigger events against those leads without trigger events.
+Companies with trigger events appeared 400% more likely to buy than companies without trigger events.

 Kristin’s initial trigger events list